finos/datahelix/README.md

 *The following guide gives a 10 minute introduction to the generator via various practical examples.
 For more detailed documentation please refer to the [Profile Developer Guide](docs/ProfileDeveloperGuide.md), and if you are interested in extending / modifying the generator itself, refer to the [DataHelix Generator Developer Guide](docs/GeneratorDeveloperGuide.md).*

 The generator has been written in Java, allowing it to work on Microsoft Windows, Apple Mac and Linux.
-You will need Java v1.8 installed to run the generator (you can run `java version` to check whether you meet ths requirement), it can be [downloaded here](https://www.java.com/en/download/manual.jsp).
+You will need Java v1.8 installed to run the generator (you can run `java version` to check whether you meet this requirement), it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

 The generator is distributed as a JAR file, with the latest release always available from the [GitHub releases page](https://github.com/ScottLogic/datahelix/releases/).
 The project is currently in beta and under active development.
 You can expect breaking changes in future releases, and new features too!